 Dr. Polsky has been frequently retained by attorneys as an expert witness in both criminal and civil matters (read references).
 He served as the expert for the defense in the well-publicized San Francisco dog mauling case, and he has served both prosecution and defense on other dog mauling cases throughout the United States.
 He has qualified in civil matters at trial using Kelly-Fry and Delbert standards.

-His professional affiliations include the Animal Behavior Society, International Society of Applied Ethology, International Association of Animal Behavior Consultants, American Veterinary Society of Animal Behavior, American Association for the Advancement of Science, and the International Working Dog Breed Association.
+His professional affiliations include the Animal Behavior Society, International Society of Applied Ethology, International Association of Animal Behavior Consultants and the American Veterinary Society of Animal Behavior.

 Dr. Polsky has a strong interest in keeping abreast of the current scientific literature in dog and cat behavior for the purpose of applying these findings to the analysis of dog and cat bite cases.
 Dr. Polsky lives with his human family, and two loyal and trustworthy canines: a mixed terrier, MoJo and a Border collie, Swoozy.